 Valmiki was a dialect not a person.
 At that time, the north Grandhika at the Patna City (Bihar) was called Pali, and south Grandhika on the coast was called Valmiki.
 There was a Pali Ramayana (Jataka 461), a fairy tale.
 The Valmiki Ramayana was composed in the Valmiki (232) to record the exodus from the Trikuta to Mahanadi.
 Valmiki Ramayana appended the exodus to the existing Pali Ramayana.
-The exodus as documented in the Valmiki was historically accurate.
-Valmiki was a scientific document of Grandhika migration.
+The record of the exodus as documented in the Valmiki was authenticated to be historically accurate.
+Rishi Valmiki was a misinterpretation by people who were unaware of the dialect.